david-morris/pytagfs/README.md

 # PyTagFS
 PyTagFS is a tag-based filesystem written in Python.
+Instead of directories being 'containers,' they represent attributes, so they can be accessed in any order.
 It's intended for organizing diverse media collections.
+You'll never forget whether you put that picture of a sunset with a whale breaching in `~/Pictures/landscapes/sunsets` or `~/Pictures/animals/wild` again!

 This is early beta software.
 EXPECT IT TO LOSE YOUR DATA.
 I only put symlinks in, so my actual files stay safe.